1. Home

 Which is the best AI agent for customer support?

-Most AI agents force you to compromise.
+The best AI agent for customer support is the one that matches your channel mix, automation depth and escalation needs — especially under high conversation volume.
 Some are great at holding conversations but weak at actually doing things.
 Others automate workflows but lack the customer context that makes support feel personal.

 Respond.io bridges that gap.
 It gives your team a single platform where AI agents act like real teammates, managing conversations, updating records, triggering workflows and looping in humans at the right moment.
 That means less tool switching, faster resolutions and more time spent helping customers instead of chasing details.